theodorejb/es-cookie/CONTRIBUTING.md

 ## Bug reports

-[File an issue](https://github.com/theodorejb/es-cookie/issues) with a reproducable example of the problem.
+[File an issue](https://github.com/theodorejb/es-cookie/issues) with a reproducible example of the problem.

 ## Testing